yuqitanyq/tp/docs/DeveloperGuide.md

 * 1a.
 No previous command

     * 1a1.
-LibTask shows an empty field
+LibTask shows an empty Commandbox.

       Use case ends.